 Probing questions help your staff follow up with your shoppers more personally and intelligently.
 When you read the chat transcript, it should help your team answer questions like:

-That being said, not every visitor that clicks to chat is interested in having extensive conversations — so the amount of rapport built and information gathered from a chat conversation can vary depending on the shopper’s personality.
+That being said, not every visitor that clicks to chat is interested in having extensive conversations.
+The amount of rapport built and information gathered from a chat conversation can vary depending on the shopper’s personality.

 If your chat transcripts are generally only 2 minutes long, without questions asked other than, “May I have your phone number and email address so a representative can contact you back with the information you requested?”, you need to consider switching to a chat provider with a quality chat team.